 Uterine artery embolization (UAE) is also sometimes called uterine fibroid embolization.
 The uterine arteries are blocked with small, non-allergenic beads to cut off blood flow to the uterus and fibroids.
 The uterus typically recovers but the fibroids don't.

 About 85-90 percent of women get significant symptom relief from UAE.
 As of January 2011, well over 100,000 women have had UAE for their fibroids.

 Cons: There is a slight risk that the procedure could cause early menopause by blocking blood flow to the ovaries.
-There's a very small risk for a severe infection or not enough blood flow to the uterus, which could make require a hysterectomy (about a 1 in 500 risk).
+There's a very small risk for a severe infection or not enough blood flow to the uterus, which could require a hysterectomy (about a 1 in 500 risk).

 Some pain in the pelvic region after the procedure is common, which may require use of pain medications for several days.
-Recurrence of symptoms due to fibroids occurs in one in five women within 5 years of the treatment.
+Recurrence of symptoms due to fibroids occurs in one in five women within five years of the treatment.

 Recovery Time: Typically between 5-14 days, but some women can go back to work in three days.